 “Honestly…I like to drink, and when I can, I [even] like to do drugs.”

 He describes this taste with insight, saying it’s something like a demon in the room that he’s got to acknowledge.
 A demon, he elaborates, that pays just as much rent as the guy at work five days a week, who wants to go out for a spin, get fucked up, and just burn.

 What’s more, although this demon is enough to handle in and of itself, the truth is that it’s simply not the only one in the room.

 Jared also has a history with addiction, and while he’s been better about his alcohol over the last few years, he admits he’s still got an addictive personality.
 Not too long ago, this made him ashamed, and led to harrowing fights between him and Jennifer.
 At one point, Jared left and lived in his car for nearly four months trying to figure things out.
 Adam was only a year old.

 Since returning home to resume his role, however, things haven’t gotten as rough.
 While he and Jennifer still clash, they’ve both gotten better at working through it with each other, even if it’s not always pretty.

 Still, naturally, Jennifer wishes it’d be otherwise.
-While she can appreciate letting off some steam every now and then, she just doesn’t harbor the same tension as her husband and worries that he can get hurt.
-More than anything though, she worries about Adam and Ashley, but this is where despite their differences, she and Jared fundamentally share the same feelings: they love their little ones, and will sacrifice anything for them.
+While she can appreciate her husband letting off some steam every now and then, she just doesn’t harbor the same tension he does and worries that he can get hurt.
+More than anything though, she worries about Adam and Ashley.
+But this is where despite their differences, she and Jared fundamentally share the same feelings: they love their little ones, and will sacrifice anything for them.

 “I take pride in being a father,” he tells me.

 And I don’t doubt him.
 Earlier this year Adam started kindergarten.
 And next year, Ashley will start pre-K. Each time I visit the family, Adam shows me a new set of Lego toys while Ashley, who’s more guarded and protective of her home, makes sure I play nice with her brother.
 They’re both amazing.